Saransh-Basu-01/Gradient_descent/README.md

 * **`Gradient_descent_step_by_step.ipynb`**:
     * This notebook breaks down the algorithm into individual stages, clearly explaining the **Cost Function (Mean Squared Error)**, the **partial derivatives** (gradients), and the update rule for the parameters (slope $m$ and intercept $b$).

+### 🚀 Gradient Descent Variants

+This section explores the three major modes of gradient computation, crucial for scaling the algorithm to large datasets:

+* **`batch_gradient_descent.ipynb`**:
+    * A detailed look at **Batch Gradient Descent**, where the entire dataset is used to calculate the gradient in each iteration.
+Ideal for small to medium datasets and guaranteed convergence.

+* **`stochastic_gradient_descent.ipynb`**:
+    * Explores **Stochastic Gradient Descent (SGD)**, updating parameters based on the gradient of a single, randomly chosen data point.
+Demonstrates faster iterations and handling of very large datasets.

+* **`mini_batch_gradient_descent.ipynb`**:
+    * Implements **Mini-Batch Gradient Descent**, which uses a small, defined subset of the data for each update.
+This method provides the best balance between computational efficiency and stable convergence.

+### 🖼️ Visualizations

 * **`gradient-descent-animation(onlyb).ipynb`**:
     * Visualizes the Gradient Descent process when only the **intercept ($b$)** is being optimized, while the slope ($m$) is kept constant.
 It shows how the line shifts vertically to minimize the error.